 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-WisePCDoctor, HomeGuard, DriverMax and Orange Defender Antivirus are a few examples of other PUAs.
-Unwanted apps rarely appear suspect, they typically look like ordinary and useful software.
-Users are tempted into download/installation with various features, ranging from system cleaning/optimization to easy access tools for online content.
-However, these functions seldom work as promised and in most cases - they do not work at all.
-The only purpose of PUAs is to generate revenue for the developers; to users they have no genuine value, since they do not work and can instead cause a variety of issues.
-PUAs are designed to run intrusive ad campaigns, force-open dubious websites, hijack browsers and track private data.
+WisePCDoctor, HomeGuard, DriverMax and Orange Defender Antivirus are some examples of other PUAs.
+These unwanted apps rarely seem suspicious and typically appear as normal and useful software.
+People are often tempted into download/installation with offers of various features, ranging from system cleaning/optimization to easy access tools for online content, however, these functions seldom work as promised and, in most cases, do not work at all.
+The only purpose of PUAs is to generate revenue for the developers.
+Regular users receive no genuine value, since PUAs do not work as promised and simply cause issues.
+PUAs run intrusive ad campaigns, force-open dubious websites, hijack browsers and track private data.

 How did potentially unwanted applications install on my computer?

-Some PUAs (e.g. Fast Computer) have "official" promotional webpages, from which they can be downloaded.
-However, they can be installed together with other software as well.
-This deceptive marketing method of pre-packing regular content with unwanted or malicious additions - is called "bundling".
-While it is often possible to opt-out from (i.e. decline downloading/installing) various supplements, rushing through download/installation processes (e.g. ignoring terms, skipping steps and sections, etc.) - increases the risk of missing any such options, thereby inadvertently installing undesirable content.
+Some PUAs (including Fast Computer) have "official" promotional web pages from which they can be downloaded, however, they can be installed with other software as well.
+This deceptive marketing method of pre-packing regular content with unwanted or malicious additions is called "bundling".
+While it is often possible to opt-out (i.e., decline download/installation) of these various additions, rushing through download/installation processes (e.g. ignoring terms, skipping steps and sections, etc.) increases the risk of missing such options.
 Intrusive advertisements also proliferate these apps.
-Once clicked on, they can execute scripts to download/install PUAs without user permission.
+Once clicked, they can execute scripts to download/install PUAs without users' permission.

-It is strongly advised to research products to verify their legitimacy, prior to download/installation and/or purchase.
-All downloads must be done from official and verified sources.
-Unofficial and free file-hosting (freeware) sites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - are considered to untrustworthy, due to offering deceptive and/or bundled content.
-When downloading/installing, it is recommended to read terms, explore all available options, use the "Custom/Advanced" settings and opt-out from supplementary apps, tools, functions and other additions.
-It is just as important to exercise caution when browsing.
-Intrusive adverts appear ordinary and harmless, however they redirect to highly unreliable and suspicious pages (e.g. gambling, pornography, adult-dating and others).
-In case of encounters with ads/redirects of this kind, the system must be inspected and any dubious applications and/or browser extensions/plug-ins found - immediately removed.
+Research all products to verify their legitimacy prior to download/installation and/or purchase.
+All downloads must be performed from official and verified sources.
+Unofficial and free file-hosting (freeware) sites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders are untrusted, since they can offer deceptive and/or bundled content.
+When downloading/installing, you are advised to read the terms, explore all available options, use the "Custom/Advanced" settings and opt-out of supplementary apps, tools, functions and other additions.
+It is also important to exercise caution when browsing.
+Intrusive ads may seem normal and harmless, however, they often redirect to highly dubious and suspicious pages (e.g. gambling, pornography, adult-dating and others).
+If you encounter ads/redirects of this kind, check the system and remove any dubious applications and browser extensions/plug-ins immediately.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Appearance of Fast Computer application (GIF):